-In this article, we’ll uncover the importance of key principles and review іsome great examples.
-We’ll also discuss website usability testing and tips to improve the usability of your website.
+In this article, we’ll uncover the importance of usability’s key principles and review some great examples.
+We’ll also discuss website usability testing and offer several tips to improve your website’s usability.

 Why is website usability important?

-Webmasters and developers do their best to create user-friendly, easy to navigate, and modern sites.
-Since a website is one of the main mediums for communication with customers for many software companies, it should be perfect and comply with customers’ requirements.
+Webmasters and developers do their best to create user-friendly, easy-to-navigate, and modern sites.
+Since a website is one of the main mediums for communication with customers for many software companies, it should be almost perfect and comply with clients’ requirements.
 Businesses build their online presence to reach prospects and customers and attain their goals.
-The judgment of a business is often shaped by the accessibility, relevance, convenience, simplicity, and credibility of a website.
+The image of a company is often shaped by its website’s accessibility, relevance, convenience, simplicity, and credibility.

 By creating sites with good usability, you enable users to convert faster.
-If you want users to buy from your company, subscribe to your email newsletter, or contact support, provide them with a seamless experience.
-To obtain higher conversion rates, businesses avoid complicated forms and long checkout processes, ensure that links work properly and website load time is fast.
+If you want users to buy from your company, subscribe to your email newsletter, or contact your support, provide them with a seamless website experience.
+To obtain higher conversion rates, businesses avoid complicated forms and long checkout processes and ensure that links work properly and their website load time is fast.

-Satisfied clients stay loyal to a brand and don’t go to competitors.
+Satisfied clients stay loyal to a brand and don’t switch to competitors.
 If users feel comfortable using your website, they will stay with your company.
-Website usability significantly affects SEO.
-It entails not only customer satisfaction but the ability of users to easily explore and find necessary content on a site.
-Google tracks websites that are useful and considers them in shaping the ranking.
+Website usability significantly affects SEO, and it entails not only customer satisfaction but the ability of users to easily explore and find what they are looking for on a site.
+Google tracks websites that are useful and analyzes them while shaping the ranking.
 Besides, some websites experience high bounce rates because of low usability.

-Now that you know why website usability is important, let’s delve into its main elements.
+Now that you know why website usability is important, let’s talk about its main elements.

 Key Principles of Site Usability

-If you strive to see your company prosper, you need to have good usability.
-Below we’ll review the aspects you need to consider when developing a user-friendly website.
+If you strive to see your company prosper, you need to have excellent website usability.
+We’ll review several aspects you need to consider when developing a user-friendly website.

 - Accessibility.
-Availability and accessibility are very important since they let leads and existing customers explore your product.
-To avoid dissatisfaction among users, ensure that your customers won’t get errors when loading your site.
+Availability and accessibility are vital since they let leads and customers explore your product.
+Ensure that your website does not have any loading errors to avoid dissatisfaction among users.
 For this, find good hosting.
-Check your website for broken links and remove them if you have some.
+Check your website for broken links, and remove them if you have some.
 Since the number of mobile internet users now amounts to 4.28 billion, there’s a point in applying responsive website design.
-It will help make your site convenient for usage even on devices with small screens.
+It will help make your site navigation more accessible, especially on devices with small screens.

 - Clarity.
-Users who come with a certain goal to your website and can’t find the necessary information may never visit it again.
+Users who come to your website with a specific goal and can’t find the necessary information may never revisit it.
 That’s why you should help them achieve their goal.
-To let customers reach their objectives, provide them with a consistent experience, guide them across your website, focus on the most important information, implement the things people are already familiar with, and structure your content.
+If you aim to let customers reach their objectives, provide them with a consistent experience, guide them across your website, focus on the most important information, implement the strategies people are already familiar with, and structure your content.

 - Simplicity.
-To simplify the usage of your website, design a user-friendly interface that people can handle without instructions.
-Leverage design concepts people know or are easy to manage.
+Design a user-friendly interface that people can handle without instructions to simplify your website usage.
+Leverage easy-to-manage design concepts people already know.
 Make use of these popular approaches consistently to meet customers’ needs as soon as possible.

 - Familiarity.
 Even if you have quality content, people won’t trust a company without a good reputation.
-So, it’s pivotal to provide users with information about your business to establish credibility and brand awareness.
-Create a good “About Us” page where you can tell about your company’s mission, vision, and goals.
-Make sure to include contact information and address.
-You should create informative quality content people can trust.
+It’s pivotal to provide users with information about your business to establish credibility and brand awareness.
+Create an outstanding “About Us” page where you can tell about your company’s mission, vision, and goals.
+Make sure to include your contact information and address.
+You should create informative and quality content people can trust.
 Double-check your articles and other content for spelling and grammar.

 - Relevancy.
 One more principle of good usability is relevancy.
 The content your company presents should solve users’ problems.
-That’s why make sure you know your buyer personas, their wants, needs, interests, and problems to address them and provide solutions.
-Once you know their goals, develop scenarios in which customers will come to your website for help.
-Make use of them when creating content.
+That’s why you should make sure you know your buyer personas, their wants, needs, interests, and issues to address them and provide solutions.
+Once you know their goals, develop scenarios where customers will come to your website for help.
+Make use of them when creating new content.

 It’s time to jump into website usability testing.